Rangers vs. Diamondbacks Player Props Betting Odds

 Semien Stats

-- Semien has six doubles, five home runs, 14 walks and 23 RBI (30 total hits).
+- Semien has 32 hits with seven doubles, five home runs, 15 walks and 24 RBI.
 He's also stolen four bases.

 Semien Recent Games